Pre-Master's Internships in Social Work at Richmond Campus

 - Regular weekly 1.5 Hour training seminars.

-Residents will receive at least one (1) hour of regularly scheduled individual supervision.
-In addition, they will be supervised on cases in their seminars.
+Interns receive at least one (1) hour of regularly scheduled weekly individual supervision.
+In addition, they are supervised on cases in weekly group supervision with other interns and psychology practicum students.
 Selection of cases and size of caseload is carefully adjusted to the intern's readiness and training needs as determined by the training supervisor.
-Regular process recordings are expected from the clinical supervisors.
+Regular process recordings are expected, once the interns begin seeing patients.

 The primary supervisors are responsible for completing the interns’ evaluations.
-There are two evaluations of the interns; at mid-year and at the end of the year.
+There are two evaluations completed during the year; one at mid-year and one at the end of the year.
 An effort is made to provide ongoing feedback.
 Interns have an opportunity to evaluate the Kaiser-Northern California Training program/staff twice a year.

 It is the goal of the Social Work Internship Programs to provide learning environments that foster congenial professional interactions among training faculty and interns that are based on mutual respect.
 However, it is possible that situations will arise that prompt interns to file grievances.